mercari/nav-entry-scope-android/README.md

-# NavEntryScope Sample
+# NavEntryScope library and annotation processor

-A sample Android project demonstrating the **NavEntryScope** pattern for sharing dependencies across multiple ViewModels on the same screen.
+This project offers an implementation for the **NavEntryScope** pattern used for sharing dependencies across multiple ViewModels on the same screen, along with a sample app.

 To learn more, check out the droidcon Italy Slides: [Slide Deck](https://bit.ly/NavEntryScopeSlides)